mouseless/json-concepts/spec/04-custom-types/02-regex.md

 Because `say hello` does **NOT** match `/[a-zA-Z]/g` pattern.

-`ERROR: 'greeting.service.json' is not valid, 'say hello' is not a valid identifier`
+`ERROR: 'greeting.service.json' is not valid, 'say hello' is not a valid` `identifier.`